Integrated subtraction terms and finite remainders for arbitrary processes with massless partons at colliders in the nested soft-collinear subtraction scheme: NLO QCD corrections to a general process at a hadron collider

 where $F_{\rm LV, fin}$ is the $\ep$-finite remainder of the one-loop amplitude.
 Combining Eqs~(\ref{eq_dsigma_NLO_real_final}, \ref{eq_dsigmahat_V_ab_nf_1}, \ref{eq_pdf_renorm_nlo}), we find the \emph{finite} NLO partonic cross section

 where $\ITot^{(0)}$ is the $\order{\ep^0}$ term of $\ITot(\ep)$ defined in \eq\eqref{ITot_defn_review}; its explicit expression is given in \eq(A.45) of Ref.~\cite{Devoto:2025kin}.
-The functions $\PNLO_{\alpha \beta}$ arise from the combination of generalized splitting functions $\CalPgen_{\alpha \beta}$ and the Altarelli-Parisi splitting kernels, thanks to the following relation
+The functions $\PNLO_{\alpha \beta}$, which are defined in Table \ref{table_final_result}, arise from the combination of generalized splitting functions $\CalPgen_{\alpha \beta}$ and the Altarelli-Parisi splitting kernels, thanks to the following relation

 The energy arguments of the functions $\CalPgen_{\alpha \beta}$ and $\PNLO_{\alpha \beta}$ should be taken to be $E_a$ for left convolutions (as in the second-last term of \eq\eqref{eq_dsigma_NLO_real_final_genX}) and $E_b$ for right convolutions (as in the final term of \eq\eqref{eq_dsigma_NLO_real_final_genX}).
 This convention applies to all the splitting functions that are used in this paper.
 We conclude by noting that the hadronic cross section at NLO at scales $\muR = \muF = \mu$ is obtained by convoluting the partonic cross sections with parton distribution functions